CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 - If your NetQ deployment uses combined Ethernet and NVLink mode, only your Ethernet data can be backed up and restored.
 NVLink data is excluded from the backup and restoration process.
 - NetQ does not support performing a backup on version 5.1.0 and restoring it to the same version (5.1.0).
 - The NetQ Debian repository location has changed from {{<exlink url="https://apps3.cumulusnetworks.com" >}} to {{<exlink url="https://edge.urm.nvidia.com" >}}.
 You can download the `netq-apps` and `netq-agent` Debian packages from the {{<exlink url="https://edge.urm.nvidia.com/artifactory/sw-nbu-netq-debian-local/pool/netq-latest/" text="new NetQ repository">}}.
+- NetQ 5.1 is tested and validated as part of the Spectrum-X reference architecture 2.1 release.

 ## Upgrade Paths